RM plc: RM Educational Resources

-RM Results
+RM Assessment

 Deals with the process management and outsourcing for testing and qualifications; data analysis services for teachers, education managers and policy makers.
 Clients include Cambridge Assessment and the International Baccalaureate.

 International operations

 From the mid-1990s the company expanded overseas, with international revenues rising to 12% of the total group's revenue in 2009.
 A contraction in customer spending in RM's core UK education market and slow growth in the overseas businesses prompted it to divest several of them from 2010.

 India

 RM founded its subsidiary RM Education Solutions India in Thiruvananthapuram in 2003 to develop software and provide central corporate functions.
 In November 2016 it accounted for approximately 36% of the RM Group workforce.

 Germany

 In 1993 the company established a subsidiary in Soest, Germany, in order to sell a localized version of RM Net LM, a turnkey Local Area Network product for schools, consisting of file-servers running Microsoft LAN Manager, client PCs running Microsoft Windows 3.1 and including a suite of RM-developed network management applications.
 Despite a nationwide program of marketing seminars and three pilot sites, RM withdrew within two years.